Markedu’s founder talked to Mia Papanicolaou from Striata about the missing opportunities in transactional email.

 How important is clarity of communication for transactional emails?
 And what do marketers need to consider in that respect?

-Transactional messages provide a perfect platform to up- and cross-sell to customers who are engaged and expect to receive these messages.
+Transactional messages provide a perfect platform for up- and cross-sell to customers who are engaged and expect to receive these messages.
 However, one shouldn’t forget that the customer should easily be able to read the expected message and so, it’s best to avoid including many disparate marketing messages.

 The marketing should complement the transactional message (e.g. include links to purchase a different policy on an insurance email) and should always strive to improve the customer experience rather than detract from it.